yiereh/useImperativeHandle-minimum-example/README.md

-# an minimum working example of useImperativeHandle in React TypeScript
+an minimum working example o useImperativeHandle in React TypeScript